vubeoangel/cost-sensitive-credit-classification/README.md

 ## Why this problem matters

 In credit-card-default prediction, the two error types are not equally expensive.
 Approving a defaulter (false negative) costs the bank the entire lent amount times the loss-given-default rate; rejecting a good customer (false positive) costs only the foregone interest margin.
-The standard machine-learning workflow optimises cross-entropy and uses a 0.50 decision threshold — implicitly assuming symmetric costs.
+The standard machine-learning workflow optimises cross-entropy and uses a 0.50 decision threshold, implicitly assuming symmetric costs.
 This project quantifies what that assumption costs and shows how to fix it without changing the model.

 ---